 WELCOME TO LOFTUS ACUPUNCTURE AND WELLNESS

-Acupuncture, Traditional Chinese Medicine and Bodywork Services in the Twin Cities
+Acupuncture, Traditional Chinese Medicine and Bodywork service in the Twin Cities

-Acupuncture involves the insertion of very thin needles through your skin at strategic points on your body.
+Acupuncture involves the insertion of very thin needles through the skin at strategic points on the body.
 Traditional Chinese Medicine explains acupuncture as a technique for balancing the flow of energy— known as Qi — believed to flow through pathways in your body.
 By inserting needles into specific points along these meridians, acupuncture seeks to support the body to rebalance energy.

 Afraid of needles?
 There are many other ways to move and balance Qi to promote harmony.
 Schedule a consultation to find out what can work for you.

 Tuina is a form of bodywork based on the principles of Traditional Chinese Medicine.
 Working along specific energetic channels throughout the body, Tuina uses stretches, pressure, and joint rotations to balance the body’s Qi.

 The name of this modality comes from the two words describing actions in the treatment: tui means “to push” and na means “to grab or squeeze.”

 Cupping is an ancient health practice found in many cultures around the world.
 For example, cupping is recorded in the Ebers Papyrus, one of the oldest known medical texts from Egypt.
 In Traditional Chinese Medicine glass cups are applied to the skin, creating suction as a way of stimulating the flow of Qi and Blood while releasing muscle tension.